Iceberg Slim: Recordings

-A popular Audiobook adaption of his autobiography “Pimp, The Story of My Life” narrated by Cary Hite, was released by Urban Audiobooks in 2011, and has become very popular due to the realistic portrayal talents of the voice actor.
-Cary later went on to voice other works of Iceberg Slim, including Long White Con, Trick Baby, and Airtight Willie and Me.
+An audiobook adaptation of his autobiography Pimp: The Story of My Life, narrated by Cary Hite, was released by Urban Audiobooks in 2011.
+Hite went on to voice other works of Iceberg Slim, including Long White Con, Trick Baby, and Airtight Willie and Me.

 Film adaptations

 Slim's first novel, Trick Baby, was adapted as an eponymous 1972 movie directed by Larry Yust and produced independently for $600,000, with a cast of unknowns.
 Universal Pictures acquired the film for $1,000,000 and released it in 1973 to a considerable amount of Iceberg Slim fanfare; the movie grossed $11,000,000 at the US box office.
 The New York Times praised the film for its depiction of race relations and the friendship between two con men, set "in the grimier reaches of Philadelphia".

-In 2006, independent film producers Dave Mortell and David Harb acquired the film rights to produce Mama Black Widow.
+In 2006, independent film producers Dave Mortell and David Harb acquired the film rights to produce a film adaptation of Mama Black Widow.
+In 2008 Mos Def was contacted to play the character of Papa Tilson alongside Rihanna (in what would have been her acting debut in a feature film at the time), Kerry Washington and Macy Gray.

-In 2009, television executive producer Rob Weiss, of the HBO show Entourage, and Mitch Davis purchased the film rights to produce Pimp.
+In 2009, television executive producer Rob Weiss, of the HBO show Entourage, and Mitch Davis purchased the film rights to produce a screen adaptation of Pimp.

 Personal life

-After his release from prison in 1961, Beck met Betty Shue, who became his common-law wife and the mother of his three daughters (Melody, Misty and Camille) and one son (Leon) while he was working as an insecticide salesman.
+After his release from prison in 1961, Beck met Betty Shue, who became his common-law wife and the mother of his three daughters and one son while he was working as an insecticide salesman.
 Shue encouraged Beck to write his life story and helped him write drafts.

 Beck married Diane Millman Beck in 1982.

 Death

 According to Beck's widow, Diane Millman Beck, Beck's final years were plagued by financial worries and deteriorating health.
 Beck suffered from diabetes and became increasingly reclusive.
-He died from liver failure on April 30, 1992, aged 73.
-In 2005, Diane Millman Beck and Beck's three daughters from his previous relationship, Melody, Misty and Camille, filed suit against Holloway House for back payment of royalties.
+He died from liver failure in April 1992, aged 73.
+In 2005, Diane Millman Beck and Beck's three daughters from his previous relationship, filed suit against Holloway House for back payment of royalties.
 They claimed in their suit that Robert Beck died penniless.

-Beck's remains are interred at Forest Lawn Memorial Park in Glendale, California.